Key Breed Facts

 Hindquarters are well-muscled and strong with a dog's pelvis creating a 90-degree angle from their thigh bone.
 Back legs are strong and muscular.
 Their feet are round, short and tight with back feet being slightly longer than a dog's front ones.
 Their nails are black or grey in colour and extremely strong.
 Paw pads are dark grey and springy to the touch.
 A Puli's tail is moderately long and dogs carry them tightly curled over their loins although because of the density and texture of a Puli's coat, it is hardly distinguishable.

 When it comes to their coat, the Hungarian Puli boasts an extremely thick and dense corded one that’s free from any felting or matting.
 Their cords tend to be longer over their hindquarters and shorter on a dog's head and their feet.
 Some Pulik boast having coats that grow right down to the ground.
-Acceptable colours include the following:
+The acceptable colours for Kennel Club registration are as follows:

 The Hungarian Puli is an extremely intelligent dog, they are loyal and lively characters that tend to form a very strong bond with one person in a household.
 In short, the Puli is known to be a "one-man dog".
 They can be a little wary of strangers, but unless they feel threatened in any way, they rarely show any aggression toward people they don't know.
 However, if a Puli feels anxious or threatened in any way they will growl and may even snap if a person gets too close to them.